msander1983/MarkdownPluginRelease/README.md

 RemoveAttributesOnExport |  If set to **true** the HTML file is exported to Markdown without attributes.
 If set to **false** (default) - any HTML element with attributes is exported as HTML to the Markdown file. |
 ConvertXrefs | If set to **true** any MadCap:xref elements are converted to Markdown as regular hyperlinks.
 ConvertLocalLinksToXref | If set to **true** any local links are converted to MadCap:xref when converting from Markdown to Flare.
-ExportYaml | Exports meta-data and conditions, condition tag expressions, and file tags from your Flare topics and snippets to YAML in the Markdown file.
+ExportYaml | If set to **true** meta-data and conditions, condition tag expressions, and file tags are exported from your Flare topics and snippets to YAML in the Markdown file.

 ### YAML meta data
 If a Markdown file contains YAML dat, the YAML tags are converted to meta-tags in Flare.